5 min read. – April 22 by Joe Camberato

 Lenders will look into your loan application and ask you to provide a number of documents to help them determine whether to approve your business loan.
 What you will be asked to submit and what the lenders will examine can vary according to the institution.
 However, most lenders will review the following.

-Lenders will use your income statements to verify your revenue and understand your ability to repay what you’ve borrowed when underwriting small business loans.
+Income Statements | Lenders will use your income statements to verify your revenue and understand your ability to repay what you’ve borrowed when underwriting small business loans.
 Many lenders will also use your income statements to determine your loan amount based on cash flow.
-While funding amounts vary, most small businesses can get about 10% of their annual revenue at most.
+While funding amounts vary, most small businesses can get about 10% of their annual revenue at most. |

-Lenders will check your credit report for any late payments and delinquencies to determine how willing you are to pay them back.
+Credit Reports | Lenders will check your credit report for any late payments and delinquencies to determine how willing you are to pay them back.
 Some businesses that have the financial means won’t always follow through with their payments.
-Your credit report, especially your personal credit score, will point out any potential risks.
+Your credit report, especially your personal credit score, will point out any potential risks. |

-How will you spend the money from your business loan?
-Do you expect revenue to increase in the coming months or years and why?
+Business Plan | How will you spend the money from your business loan?
+Do you expect revenue to increase in the coming months or years, and why?
 Have you worked out how your business will repay the loan in case of an unexpected event?

 Lenders will have these questions in mind when reviewing your application and look to your business plan for answers.
-This is generally required at banks, but not at fintech lenders like National.
+This is generally required at banks but not at non-bank lenders. |

-One way lenders can ensure they are paid back is by enforcing a collateral requirement.
+Collateral | One way lenders can ensure they are paid back is by enforcing a collateral requirement.
 They may ask you to put up your business assets or even personal assets.

 It’s also not uncommon for banks, online lenders, and the Small Business Administration (SBA) to put a general lien on your property.
+However, there are plenty of unsecured loans and lines of credit that you can also qualify for in the market. |

-If your lender isn’t requiring collateral, they will most definitely be looking into your business’ debt-to-asset ratio.
-This is an important part of the small business loan underwriting process, and will tell them whether your business has enough assets to cover your loan in case of default.
+Debt-to-Equity Ratio | If your lender isn’t requiring collateral, they will most definitely be looking into your business’ debt-to-asset ratio.
+This is an important part of the small business loan underwriting process and will tell them whether your business has enough assets to cover your loan in case of default.

-More often than not, lenders will want you to have more assets than debts, although some will approve you even with a 1:1 ratio.
+More often than not, lenders will want you to have more assets than debts, although some will approve you even with a 1:1 ratio. |

-Unfortunately, there are a few things that appear as red flags to lenders during the application process which could inevitably affect your chances of funding.
+Unfortunately, there are a few things that appear as red flags to lenders during the application process, which could inevitably affect your chances of funding.

 Knowing the deal breakers is just as important as knowing what lenders look for.
 Watch out for the following: